aditi5050/aditi5050/README.md

 <img align="right" alt="Coding" width="400" src="https://wallpaperaccess.com/full/723262.gif">

-- 👩🏻‍💻 I’m a Full-Stack Developer
+- 👩🏻‍💻 I’m a Full-Stack Dev — drop an idea, and I’ll have it up before you finish your coffee

 - 🔭 I’m currently trying my hands on **Kubernetes, Blockchain & CP**